Thunder vs. Nets Player Props Betting Odds

 |3PM

-- Gilgeous-Alexander has averaged 1.1 made three-pointers per game, 0.4 fewer than his over/under in Sunday's game (1.5).
+- Gilgeous-Alexander has averaged 1.2 made three-pointers per game, 0.3 less than his over/under in Friday's game (1.5).

 Get Gilgeous-Alexander gear at Fanatics!